 Raimondo’s solutions for Rhode Island’s shortfall of $7 billion can be summed up rather simply: suspend the cost-of-living increases and offer the state’s public employees a 401 (k) savings plan; raise the minimum retirement age (for full benefits) to 67 years old; increase public employee contributions, and press for a cut in the assured return on pension investments.
 The latter would open an even wider deficit if benefits shrink or payments into the fund do not rise because of a 7.5 percent anticipated return instead of an 8.5 percent return.
-According to Steve Stanek of The Heartland Institute, this is essentially a re-amortization of the “pension system debt to lower and to smooth future payments.”
+According to Steve Stanek of The Heartland Institute (a conservative think tank), this is essentially a re-amortization of the “pension system debt to lower and to smooth future payments.”
+Indeed, it is.

-As stated by the Mercatus Center at George Mason University, “the Rhode Island Retirement Security Act of 2011, proposed by Governor Chafee in October 2011, contain[ed] two significant reforms of the state’s pension systems –the creation of a hybrid pension plan and the suspension of the Cost-of-Living Adjustment (COLA) contribution—which would have the effect of reducing the state’s unfunded liability…” Thus, COLA payments have been suspended “until the system reaches 80 percent funding.”
+What about her so-called reforms?
+As stated by the Mercatus Center at George Mason University (another conservative think tank), “the Rhode Island Retirement Security Act of 2011, proposed by Governor Chafee in October 2011, contain[ed] two significant reforms of the state’s pension systems –the creation of a hybrid pension plan and the suspension of the Cost-of-Living Adjustment (COLA) contribution—which would have the effect of reducing the state’s unfunded liability…” Thus, COLA payments have been suspended “until the system reaches 80 percent funding.”

 In a recent correspondence, Amanda Kass, research and policy specialist for pensions and local government at the Center for Tax and Budget Accountability stated it was “interesting that this legislation applied to Rhode Island’s municipal retirement fund because it was in decent financial shape.
 Data (from the Center for Retirement Research) shows that the municipal system had a funded ratio of 73.55 percent for FY 2010.
 In comparison, the Rhode Island Employees’ Retirement System (for teachers, judges, employees, etc.) was only at 48.38 percent.”